grpc/proposal/A36-xds-for-servers.md

 [`filter_chains`][Listener.filter_chains] or `default_filter_chain` is invalid.
 `FilterChain`s are valid if all of their network `filters` are supported by the implementation, the network filters' configuration is valid, and the filter names are unique within the `filters` list.
-Additionally, the `envoy.extensions.filters.network.http_connection_manager.v3.HttpConnectionManager` filter, HttpConnectionManager hereafter, must be present.
-Any filters after HttpConnectionManager should be ignored during connection processing but must still be considered for validity.
+Additionally, the `FilterChain` is only valid if `filters` contains exactly one entry for the `envoy.extensions.filters.network.http_connection_manager.v3.HttpConnectionManager` filter, HttpConnectionManager hereafter, as the last entry in the list.

 `Filter` types are the type contained in the [`typed_config`][Filter.typed_config] Any.
 If the type is